 Understanding the Benefits of Play Gyms

-As they reach for dangling toys or kick at soft surfaces, they’re strengthening their motor skills and coordination.
+Reaching for dangling toys and kicking at soft surfaces strengthens motor skills and coordination.
 Play gyms also encourage tummy time, which is vital for building neck and upper body strength.
+The American Academy of Pediatrics recommends tummy time starting from the first day home from the hospital.

 Choosing the Right Play Gym for Your Baby